 Both Angular and React are great.
 Angular has TypeScript (Typescript can also be added in React, too).
-TypeScript provides an impressive intellisense (code autocomplete) developer experience available in the world today.
-Developers save time when having constant access to inline documentation about different things.
+TypeScript provides an impressive intellisense (code autocomplete) developer experience available in today’s world.
+Developers save time having constant access to online documentation about different things.
 Structured and clear source code is possible.
 New developers can start working on a project without clarifying all the tiniest details in docs or source code.

-Both Angular and React are very simple to integrate to a project and keep pace with project development.
+React is very simple to integrate with a project and keep pace with project development.

-Both React and Angular are developer friendly in a bit different ways.
+Both React and Angular are developer friendly in different ways.

 As a part of its package, Angular provides developers with testing utilities for unit testing.